shreyansqt/shreyansqt/README.md

 - 🌱 I’m currently working on ReactJS projects
 - ❤️ I love CSS.
 - 💞️ I’m looking to collaborate on JS frameworks
-- 📫 How to reach me hire@shreyans.co
+- 📫 How to reach me hi@shreyans.co

 <!---
 shreyansqt/shreyansqt is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.